tautaus/learning-note/CPP notes/Algebraic Data Types.md

 `Pair` was wildly used in classic STL.
 In the `std::map`, each entry is a pair of key and value.
 When we try to insert a pair into the map, the pair of iterator and bool that represents the success of the insertion will be returned.

 `Tuple` is a multi-variate case of `pair` when people need more than 2 results.

+`Optional` is not used in STL.
+It tells the caller that the function might result "no result".
+We can use `.value_or` to shorten the code of checking the flag.